 Notes

-Storage: Leftover soup can be refrigerated for up to four days or frozen for up to 4 months.
+Storage: Leftover soup can be refrigerated for up to four days or frozen for up to 4 months (the soup freezes well because it's made without potatoes).
 If the soup seems too thick when reheating, thin as desired with beef broth or water.